PointCloudLibrary/blog/blogweb/gsoc14/wnguatem/status.rst

 .. blogpost::
-  :title: Importance Sampling and Model Selection versus RANSAC Paradigm
+  :title: Bayesian Approach for fitting Geometric Models
   :author: wnguatem
   :date: 26-06-2014

    Hola!
 This is my first blog post and I'll start directly with a question:

-   why should one still be using the RANSAC paradigm for geometric model segmentation in these days of modern multi-core computer systems ?
+   why should one still be using the RANSAC paradigm in it's vanilla form for geometric model segmentation in these days of modern multi-core computer systems ?

-   I'll argue that on a multi-core system, simple Monte-Carlo simulation based alternative (Importance Sampling) combined with a Model Selection out-performs RANSAC in most cases.
+   I'll argue that on a multi-core system, simple Monte-Carlo simulation based alternative, Parallel Sampling Consensus (PaSAC) combined with a Model Selection out-performs the vanilla RANSAC in most cases.
-   However though, RANSAC may be better if the number of iterations is quite low and the data is quite clean, i.e. contains very little outliers.
-Only in this case can
-   RANSAC attain the required probability of accepting a sampled model within very few iterations thus not running all the maximum number of iterations.
-In all other cases, I believe an Important Sampling (IS) is far more better, at least in terms of speed.
-Below is a sketch of the IS algorithm:
+   However though, RANSAC may be better if the data is quite clean, i.e. contains very little outliers.
+In this case RANSAC can attain the required probability of accepting a sampled model within very few iterations, thus not running all the maximum number of iterations.
+In all other cases, I believe an PaSAC is far more better, at least in terms of speed.
+As simple as it is, below is a sketch of this algorithm:

    .. code-block:: c++

-	for(int i = 0; i < num_of_samples; i++)
+	for(int i = 0; i < max_iterations; i++)
 	{
-                sample[i] = get_sample(); //sample from a proposal distribution
-                weight[i] = likelihood_estimation( sample[i] ); //compute the weight of the proposal
+                sample[i] = get_sample(); //similar to sampling from a proposal distribution weight[i] = likelihood_estimation( sample[i] ); //compute the weight of the proposal
 	}

    .. code-block:: c++

 	//weight normalization [optional]
-	for(int i = 0; i < num_of_samples; i++)
+	for(int i = 0; i < max_iterations; i++)
                 likelihood[i] = weight[i]/max_weight;

    .. code-block:: c++